ansible-collections/community.vmware/docs/community.vmware.vmware_tools_connection.rst

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this connection.
+The below requirements are needed on the local Ansible controller node that executes this connection.

 - pyvmomi (Python library)
 - requests (Python library)